 If your business (whether eBay store/homeseller or SME) is based in the south of England and importing full container loads then Southampton is a good option.
 The saving in haulage costs that can be gained by routing containers through the Hampshire based port often makes Southampton the best place for us to send your container.
 We can also use it for less than container loads if there’s a good service from your supplier’s nearest port in Asia.

-Shippo; Port of England, UK Ports, Ports in UK, Sea Port in UK, UK Container Ports, trends
+Shippo; Sea Port in UK, UK Container Ports, Port of England, UK Ports, Ports in UK, trends

 The Port of Southampton is home to the UK’s second largest container terminal – and they handle more than 1.5 million teus per year.
 Southampton’s dredging programme means that 15.5m draft vessels, which are the largest ships currently in rotation, can access the port most days of the year.